 Currently on display, 4th floor, Kathryn A. Martin Library

-UMD Library Special Collections invites you to view a new exhibit from the Ramseyer Northern Bible Society Collection.
+Kathryn A. Martin Library invites you to view selections from a new exhibit from the Ramseyer Northern Bible Society Collection.

 Everyone has a name.
 Many of us have a formal name.
 Many of us elect to use a shortened form of our name.
 Some of us have an additional a "nick name" known only to to our close friends or family.

 Some names are conventionally given only to a boy or only to a girl.
 However, some names typically given to a boy can be modified for a girl, for example Paul for a boy and Paulina for a girl.
 Some names serve both males and females: Allison, Lynn, and Morgan are ready examples from the past and the present.
 There are many variations on names: Victoria can be Vicki.
 Mary can be Mara.
 Allison can be Skip.
 Edward can be Teddy or Ned.